 The Nicene Creed

 As we mentioned earlier, the Church avoids a systematic or extensive definition of its Faith.
-The content of the Faith is not opposed to reason, but is often beyond the bounds of reason, as are many of the important realities of life.
+The content of the Faith is not opposed to reason, but is beyond the bounds of reason, as are many important realities of life.
 Orthodoxy recognizes the supreme majesty of God, as well as the limitations of the human mind.
 Therefore, the Church is content to accept an element of mystery in its approach to God.

 Only when the fundamental truths of the Faith are seriously threatened by false teachings does the Orthodox Church act.
 For this reason, we highly respect the decisions of the seven Ecumenical Councils of the ancient Church.
 The Councils were synods in which bishops from throughout the Christian world clarified the True Faith.
-These Councils did not create new doctrines, but instead proclaimed, in a particular place and a particular time, what the Church has always believed and taught.
+These Councils did not create new doctrines, but instead proclaimed, in a particular place and time, what the Church has always believed and taught.

 The Nicene Creed, formulated at the Councils of Nicaea (325 A.D.) and Constantinople (381 A.D.), is the Orthodox Church’s proclamation of her beliefs.
 For generations, the Creed has been the criterion of authentic Faith and the basis of Christian education.
 It illustrates perfectly the beliefs of the Orthodox Christian.
 If anyone wonders what the Orthodox Church teaches, they will find their answer within the Creed.